What entities are tax-exempt?

 McKeever, Brice S., Nathan E. Dietz, and Saunji D. Fyffe.
 2016.
 The Nonprofit Almanac, 9th ed.
 Lanham, MD: Rowman & Littlefield.

-McKeever, Brice S. 2015.
-“The Nonprofit Sector in Brief 2015: Public Charities, Giving, and Volunteering.”
+McKeever, Brice S. 2019.
+“The Nonprofit Sector in Brief 2018: Public Charities, Giving, and Volunteering.”
+National Center for Charitable Statistics.
 Washington, DC: Urban Institute.